Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema description coverage is 100%, with the single parameter 'xcodeproj' well-documented in the schema.
-The description adds no additional parameter semantics beyond what the schema provides, so it meets the baseline for high schema coverage.
+The schema description coverage is 100%, with the parameter 'xcodeproj' clearly documented.
+The description adds no extra meaning beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.